The people behind Challengers

 I have worked at Challengers for more than 20 years and absolutely love the charity.
 I’m passionate about the non-exclusion of disabled children and young people, and very proud to work for a charity that has this at the heart of its ethos.
 I started here as a volunteer Playworker and soon realised Challengers was where I need to be.
 Over the years I have also worked as a Leader, Leisure Development Officer, Centre Manger, Service Manager, and now I’m Head of Service – overseeing all of the charity’s operations.

 I joined Challengers in 2021 as Head of Finance.
-After graduating from university with a maths and economics degree, I gained my professional accountancy qualification and went on to spend more than two decades working in the financial services sector.
-I recently decided to transition to the not-for-profit sector and I am very proud to now work for Challengers alongside such a fantastic team.
+After graduating from university with a Math and Economics degree, I gained my professional accountancy qualification and went on to spend more than two decades working in the financial services sector.
+I decided to transition to the not-for-profit sector and I am very proud to now work for Challengers alongside such a fantastic team.